ckesanapalli/davidschirduan.github.io/ynngenerator.md

   <div id="location" class="tabcontent">
     <div class="tightSpacing h3" id="locationTitle">Gardens of Ynn</div>
-    <p id="locationDesc">Ynn is a perpendicular world.
-It appears as a vast garden, now untended, overrun, and fallen
+    <p id="locationDesc"><a href="https://www.drivethrurpg.com/product/237544/The-Gardens-Of-Ynn">Ynn</a> is a perpendicular world.
+It appears as a vast garden, now untended, overrun, and fallen into ruin.
-      into ruin.
 Once, this place was a realm of rarefied luxury, but its masters are long dead and the machinery that maintained it has fallen into disrepair.</p>
   </div>

   <div id="detail" class="tabcontent">